evgenyneu/JsonSwiftson/README.md

 let mapper = JsonSwiftson(json: "{ \"person\": { \"name\": \"Michael\" }}")
 ```

-3) Supply a JSON attribute name and call the `map` method.
+3) Supply a JSON attributes you want to get and call the `map` method.
 The type of the JSON value is inferred from the context.

 ```Swift
 let name: String? = mapper["person"]["name"].map()